-- The payments of utility bills like electric bill, telephone bill, water bill etc. can be made through online card payment which saves time and money to visit bill collection offices for cash payment.
+- The payments of utility bills like the electric bill, telephone bill, water bill etc. can be made through online card payment which saves time and money to visit bill collection offices for cash payment.

-- Some merchant establishments or small vendors do not accept cards or they offer discount for cash payments.
+- Some merchant establishments or small vendors do not accept cards or they offer a discount for cash payments.
 In such cases, where the customers have to make payment only in cash to the vendors, the card holders need not worry as they can withdraw the cash from ATM and make the payment in cash.

 - Many a times card issuing banks offer reward points or 5% or 10% cash back offer to encourage their customers to use the cards issued by them.
 The card holders are thus benefited by such offers.

 The features of Credit cards, debit cards and prepaid cards are distinguished below.

 |Credit cards||Debit cards||Prepaid cards|